All Episodes

 The release date was three days ago on May the 11th.

-I want to be helpful, was actually trying to be helpful.
+I was actually trying to be helpful.

 And I said, you are going to be targeted like you have never been targeted before.